25 Fruity Facts

 7. Dark green veggies have more vitamin C when compared to light-colored veggies.

 8. Purple and blue fruits help enhance memory.
 A new fad among chefs around the industry is purple vegetables.
 In some grocery stores, you can find a lot of vegetables in purple including carrots, potatoes, cauliflower, corn, and asparagus.
 Purple vegetables have anthocyanins.
 Early studies suggest that this flavonoid has a lot of health benefits such as the prevention of heart disease, some cancers, improved general health, and could even protect our brains as we age.
 If you find some purple veggies, give them a try because they’re pretty awesome.
-You can also find anthocyanins in high quantities in blackberries.
+You can also find anthocyanins in high quantities in berries.

 9. In most cases, the outside of the fruit or vegetable in question is more nutritious than the inside.
 The stalk, rind, or skin of a fruit is typically more nutritious than the actual fruit.
 So, if you peel your fruits before eating them, you may be making a nutritional mistake.
 On many fruits and veggies such as carrots, apples, and cucumbers, a good percentage of the nutrition is actually stored in the skin.
 That means when you peel them, you’re actually peeling away nutritious benefits.
 The skins also contain a lot of fiber and we’ve already talked about all the great things that fiber can do.